You are a family caregiver.

 Any one or a combination of these feelings are normal for those who are caring for a loved one but are affecting day-to-day functioning.
 It helps to talk about your feelings and working with a professional, objective psychotherapist is important to help you cope.

-There can also be joys.
+There can be joys.

-I can help you find ways to live in the moment – to carve out and treasure the special times.
-To breathe.
-To put your efforts in perspective.
-And to find as much peace amidst the caring as possible.
+I can help you find ways to live in the moment: to carve out and treasure the special times, to breathe, to put your efforts in perspective and to find as much peace amidst the caring as possible.